Food & Nutrition Services

 K12 Now offers an eCheck payment option

-Students requiring meal modifications must have their physician complete a Special Diet Order.
-These forms are available in the nurses office, online, or the office of the Food Service Director.
+Students requiring meal modifications must have their physician complete a Special Diet Order form, annually.
+These forms are available in the nurse’s office, online, and in the office of the Food Service Director.

 USDA Nondiscrimination Statement